-The employer is entered as a "marketing lead" if an account for the employer does not already exist.
-When entering a Management Meeting into SCWOS, the code E15 is used when meeting on-site, while code E28 is used when the meeting is not conducted on-site (e.g., by phone).
+When entering a Management Meeting into SCWOS, code E15 is used when meeting on-site, while code E28 is used when the meeting is not conducted on-site (e.g., by phone).

-If Group Information Sessions or onsite services will not be offered to the affected workers, the State Rapid Reemployment representative will email the appropriate brochures for the employer to hand out.
+If Group Information Sessions or onsite services will not be offered to the affected workers, the State Rapid Response Coordinator will offer to bring or email "Your Next Step Forward" booklets for the employer to hand out.
+These booklets are maintained and made available through the DEW Business and Federal Programs Department.

-When it is discovered that special accommodations are needed, including interpreter services, contact Business and Economic Development for more information.
+When it is discovered that special accommodations are needed, including interpreter services, contact the State Rapid Response Manager for more information.

-If any affected employees are represented by a union, contact Business and Economic Development for more information.
+If any affected employees are represented by a union, contact the State Rapid Response Manager for more information.

-When notified by an authorized company official that employees reside outside of South Carolina, representatives from the affected counties of residence are contacted by the State Rapid Reemployment Team.
+When notified by an authorized company official that employees reside outside of South Carolina, representatives from the affected counties of residence are contacted by the State Rapid Response Coordinator.